Lack of tolerance to criticism can lead to mistakes in policy making: Raghuram Rajan

 "If every critic gets a phone call from a government functionary asking them to back off, or gets targeted by the ruling party's troll army, many will tone down their criticism," Rajan said.

-The government will then live in a pleasant make-believe environment, until the harsh truth can no longer be denied," Rajan said while recalling the achievements of noted jurist and doyen of liberalism in India Nani Palkhivala.
+The government will then live in a pleasant make-believe environment, until the harsh truth can no longer be denied," said Rajan emphasising that people in the authority have to tolerate criticism.

 India lacks in macroeconomic policies says Subramanian Swamy